EGaraldi/corecon/paper/paper.md

-are required to contain the reference and a link to the original publication, in order to ensure the original publication is acknowledged, a *quality* flag which specify if the data were explicitly available in the publication or has been retrieved in some indirect way (e.g. from a published plot, hence potentially introducing errors), and a short description of the constraints themselves and of the method employed to measure/compute them.
+are required to contain the reference and a link to the original publication, in order to ensure the original publication is acknowledged, a *quality* flag which specify if the data were explicitly available in the publication or has been retrieved in some indirect way (e.g. from a published plot, hence potentially introducing errors[^1]), and a short description of the constraints themselves and of the method employed to measure/compute them.

 At the time of writing, `CoReCon` contains data for the following physical quantities: ionised fraction, IGM temperature at mean density, effective optical depth of the HI and HeII Lyman-$\alpha$ forest, flux power spectrum of the Lyman-$\alpha$ forest, cosmic microwave background optical depth, galaxy and quasar UV luminosity functions, column density ratio, mean free path of ionizing photons, star-formation-rate density, and correlation between the flux in Lyman-alpha spikes and galaxy position.
+The full list of available constraints is constantly updated.
+Therefore we refer the reader to the relative [https://corecon.readthedocs.io/en/latest/#available-constraints](documentation page).

-The `CoReCon` module can be easily installed via `pip` and is fully documented online.
+The `CoReCon` module can be easily installed via `pip` and is fully documented online at [https://corecon.readthedocs.io/en/latest/](https://corecon.readthedocs.io/en/latest/).
+`CoReCon` autonomously fetch updates to the constraints at startup (but limited to once every 24 hours or when manually triggered to so by the user), in order to remove the potentially-annoying requirement to maually update the package.

 # Acknowledgements